Skip to Content

 The tax credit can offset up to 50% of a taxpayer’s liability for the following taxes:

-b. state portion of the financial institution excise tax;
+b. financial institution excise tax;

 c. insurance premium tax; or

-d. state utility license tax.
+d. utility license tax.

 What types of projects are qualified?